theticketfairy/tf-checkout-react-native/README.md

 `onFetchAccessTokenFailure?: (error: string)`
 When the fetch of the access token failed.

-`message?: string`
-Use it to render a message in the login dialog

 `isLoginDialogVisible: boolean`
 Flag to show or hide the login dialog.